rajgoel/course-scientific-programming/01-lecture/slides.md

 - **Performance:** Efficient handling of large datasets and complex computations
 - **Correctness:** Ensuring results are accurate and reliable
-- **Reproducability:** Ability to reproduce results exactly under the same conditions
+- **Reproducibility:** Ability to reproduce results exactly under the same conditions
 - **Documentation:** Code must be easy to understand, verify, modify, and reuse.

 ---